Lower School Co-Curricular and After-School Programs

 Enrichment Classes — Current Offerings and Descriptions

-Robotics Club allows students to explore the exciting world of robotics using the Lego Mindstorms system.
+Robotics allows students to explore the exciting world of robotics using the Lego Mindstorms system.
 Participants will learn about the basics of robot design, construction, and programming as they build and command their own robots.
-Using motors, sensors, and the programmable Mindstorms brick, students will create robots that can interact with the environment through inputs like touch sensors and outputs like motor movements.
-Over the course of the six weeks, students will work through increasingly complex challenges, honing their problem-solving, coding, and teamwork skills.
+Using motors, sensors, and the programmable Mindstorms brick, students will create robots that can interact with the environment through inputs like light and touch, sensors, and outputs like motor movements.
+During their time in the class, students will work through increasingly complex challenges, honing their problem-solving, coding, and teamwork skills.
 By the end, they will have hands-on experience in bringing their robotic creations to life.

 DESTINATION IMAGINATION • GRADES 4 & 5